 In Delaware, the penalties you'll face for a DUI (driving under the influence) depend mostly on how many prior convictions you have.

-This article covers Delaware's DUI Laws (including legal definitions) and the penalties you'll be looking at for a first, second, and third DUI conviction.
+This article covers Delaware's DUI Laws (including legal definitions) and the penalties for a first, second, and third DUI conviction.

 Delaware law prohibits driving:

 "Driving," as it relates to a DUI, includes the operation or actual physical control over a vehicle.
-"Actual physical control" does not require a running engine or a moving vehicle to result in a DUI conviction—the driver just needs to have the ability to easily become a danger.
+"Actual physical control" doesn't require a running engine or a moving vehicle to result in a DUI conviction—the driver just needs to have the ability to easily become a danger.
+(Del.
+Code tit.
+21, § 4177 (2025); Bodner v.
+State, 752 A.2d 1169 (Del.
+2000).)

 A DUI is considered a second offense if it occurs within ten years of the first offense.
-But once a driver has two DUI convictions, it doesn't matter how long ago the convictions occurred—they will always be counted as prior convictions if the driver is convicted again in the future.
+But once a driver has two DUI convictions, it doesn't matter how long ago the convictions occurred—they'll always be counted as prior convictions if the driver is convicted again in the future.
+(Del.
+Code tit.
+21, § 4177 (2025).)

 A Delaware driver can lose driving privileges due to a DUI arrest or DUI conviction.